alexkaufman06/graphQL/README.md

   }
 }
 ```
-You can also run queries in the JS console of the browser like so:
+You can also execute queries in the JS console of the browser:
 ```
 var author = 'andy';
 var content = 'hope is a good thing';